IWI Tavor: Trials and service

-Design
+Design details

-Bullpup configuration

-The Tavor uses a bullpup configuration, in which the receiver, bolt carrier group, and magazine are placed behind the pistol grip.
+The Tavor is a bullpup assault rifle, capable of both semi-automatic fire and fully automatic fire.
+Due to its bullpup design the receiver, bolt carrier group, and magazine are placed behind the pistol grip.
 This shortens the firearm's overall length without sacrificing barrel length.
 As a result, the Tavor provides carbine overall length, yet can achieve rifle muzzle velocities if equipped with a rifle-length barrel.

 Long-stroke piston system

 The Tavor uses a non-lubricated long-stroke piston system, as found in the M1 Garand, IMI Galil, and the AK-47.
 Like in the AK-47, the long-stroke piston mechanism contributes to the extreme forcefulness of the TAR-21's extraction and chambering.
 The Tavor's attachment of the piston to a heavy bolt carrier, and the extension of the mainspring into the hollow stem of the bolt carrier, bears a familiar resemblance to the internal mechanism of the AK-47.

 Ambidexterity and modularity

 The Tavor has ejection ports on both sides of the rifle so it can easily be reconfigured for right or left-handed shooters.
 However, this process requires partial disassembly, so it cannot be quickly reconfigured while the rifle is in use.
 An issue related to this is the original plastic cover on the unused ejection can allow gas to escape during the course of fire.
 Due to the bullpup design, this vents right under the shooter's face, causing issues such as inhaling ejection gases and the fouling of glasses and face with ejection debris.
 The issue is exacerbated when the weapon is suppressed.
-The characteristic black smudge from this has been nicknamed "Tavor face" by some shooters.
 This has been addressed by various non-factory solutions which increase sealing of the unused port.

 Its ambidextrous fire mode selector above the pistol grip has a semi-automatic mode and a fully automatic mode.
 The Tavor features a self-contained, drop-in trigger group so that the trigger group can be changed or replaced without the use of additional tools.

-The Tavor can also be mounted with the M203 grenade launcher (GTAR-21).